 Some of Stars notable engagements are being invited to be a guest with the Internationally acclaimed Irish group, The Chieftains, as they toured through Denver and Colorado Springs in 2003.
 In a farewell gesture to their harper, Derek Bell, she was to play his favorite pieces with the Chieftains.
 Star has appeared on an episode of the Perry Mason TV show, The Case of the Skin Deep Scandal, with Morgan Fairchild and the movie, The Princess and the Dwarf, which was shot at the Broadmoor Hotel in Colorado Springs.
 The movie featured Warwick Davis, John Rhyes-Davies, and Richard Kiel.
 She played at the historic Brown Palace Hotel for 5 years.

-Star teaches Celtic harp at Swallow Hill Music School in Denver and continues to explore the possibilities of numerous styles of music on the harp.
+Star teaches Celtic harp at Swallow Hill Music School in Denver and her studio, continuing to explore the possibilities of numerous styles of music on the harp.
 She continues to play solo and with the rock group KingBeat, exploring a fusion or Celtic, rock and blues music, with guitar, bass, drums, vocals and keyboard.